-Originally from Los Angeles, CA, Leslie Cunningham is an artist, filmmaker, digital storyteller, collaborator and founder of TRIBES Entertainment, a boutique digital media company in Durham, NC.
+Originally from Los Angeles, CA, Leslie Cunningham is an artist, filmmaker, multimedia producer, collaborator and founder of TRIBES Entertainment, a boutique digital media company headquartered in Durham, NC.
 A master storyteller and hip-hop head and with a journalistic background, Leslie is also the creator of TRIBES Magazine, a popular online publication known for telling stories from the frontline of urban music, arts and culture.

-An artist with a critical eye and a unique viewpoint, Leslie has a hunger for producing daring and entertaining narratives that represent diverse subjects and communities, Leslie consistently pushes her artistic boundaries.
-Her collection of engaging film and videos have been broadcast publicly and screened at film festivals internationally and throughout the United States.
-Leslie’s debut feature documentary film, M.I., A Different Kind of Girl (2012), featuring the hip-hop music of female rappers Kin4Life, was recently chosen for Massimadi, the LGBT movie festival of Africa and its Diasporas (2016).
-M.I. also screened at Gender Reel film festival (2014); The North Carolina Gay and Lesbian Film Festival (2012) and Atlanta’s Out On Film (2012).
+Feeding her hunger for producing daring and entertaining narratives that represent diverse subjects and communities, Leslie consistently pushes her artistic boundaries.
+An artist with a critical eye and a unique viewpoint, her collection of engaging film and videos have screened on public TV and at film festivals in the U.S. and internationally.
+Leslie’s debut feature documentary film, M.I., A Different Kind of Girl (2012), featuring the hip-hop music of female rappers Kin4Life, was recently chosen for Massimadi, the LGBT Film Festival of Africa and its Diasporas (2016).
+M.I. also screened at Gender Reel Film Festival (2014), The North Carolina Gay and Lesbian Film Festival (2012), and Atlanta’s Out On Film (2012).
 M.I. paved the way for more projects that would educate, entertain and feature provocative subjects and subject matter.